Software-Hardware-Integration-Lab/Documentation/docs/Security-Management/Reference/Settings/Environmental-Variables-Reference.md

 ---

-## `MSM_KeyVault_Name`
+## `SOP_KeyVault_Name`

 - Mandatory: `false`

 - Expected string format: `String`
 - Description:
 The unique name of the Azure Key Vault that contains the app registration secret that you want the app to authenticate with.
-If you configure the `MSM_Client_Secret` and the `MSM_KeyVault_Name` at the same time, the application will throw an error as this it is a security risk to have a plain text secret stored in the app configs when a perfectly good Azure Key Vault is available.
+If you configure the `SOP_Client_Secret` and the `SOP_KeyVault_Name` at the same time, the application will throw an error as this it is a security risk to have a plain text secret stored in the app configs when a perfectly good Azure Key Vault is available.
 Environmental variables are not meant for storing secret materials, Key Vaults are meant for storing secret materials.
 This configuration is not necessary if using Managed Identity to authenticate.
 Managed Identity is the best way to authenticate as there is no secret material for a malicious entity to steal.
 - Example:
 `org-key-vault-hsm`

 ---

-## `MSM_KeyVault_Secret`
+## `SOP_KeyVault_Secret`

 - Mandatory: `false`

 - Expected string format: `String`
 - Description:
-The name of the secret in the Azure Key Vault that you specified in the `MSM_KeyVault_Name` option.
-This option is only evaluated if the `MSM_KeyVault_Name` is configured.
+The name of the secret in the Azure Key Vault that you specified in the `SOP_KeyVault_Name` option.
+This option is only evaluated if the `SOP_KeyVault_Name` is configured.
 - Example:
 `app-reg-secret`

 ---

-## `MSM_Managed_ID_GUID`
+## `SOP_Managed_ID_GUID`

 - Mandatory: `false`
 - Expected string format: `GUID`, no braces